-- (1) This rule governs direct appeal, direct judicial review, and direct review proceedings in the Supreme Court. - (2) When Where a statute authorizes a direct appeal from a court of law to the Supreme Court, except as otherwise provided by statute or by rule of appellate procedure, the appeal shall be taken in the manner prescribed in the rules of appellate procedure relating to appeals generally. - (32) When Where a statute authorizes direct judicial review of an agency order-or a legislative enactment by the Supreme Court, 2 except as otherwise provided by statute or by rule of appellate procedure, the judicial review shall be initiated and conducted in the manner prescribed in the rules of appellate procedure relating to judicial review of agency orders generally. - (43) The case-initiating document notice of appeal or petition for judicial review-shall state the statutory authority under which the a-direct appeal, or direct judicial review, or direct review proceeding is being taken directly to the Supreme Court.
-Filing fees shall be assessed as provided in ORS 21.010.
+- (1) This rule governs the following proceedings in the Supreme Court: - (a) Any direct appeal from a court of law1; - (b) Any direct judicial review of an agency order2; and - (c) Any other proceeding for which a statute provides for direct review in the Supreme Court.3 - When Where a statute authorizes a direct appeal from a court of law to the Supreme Court, Lexcept as otherwise provided by statute or another provision of these rules, by rule of appellate procedure, the appeal shall be taken in the manner prescribed in ORAP Chapters 2 and 3 the rules of appellate procedure relating to appeals generally. - (32) When Where a statute authorizes direct judicial review of an agency order or a legislative enactment by the Supreme Court, except as otherwise provided by statute or another provision of these rules, the judicial review shall be initiated and conducted in the manner prescribed in ORAP Chapter 4 the rules of appellate procedure relating to judicial review of agency orders generally.